cleanerspam/MTProxy/README.md

 - **🌐 Multi-Architecture Support**: Runs on everything!
     - **Platforms**: `linux/amd64`, `linux/arm64`, `linux/arm/v7`, `linux/riscv64`, `linux/s390x`, `linux/ppc64le`, `linux/386`.
     - Perfect for cheap ARM servers, Raspberry Pis, and old hardware.
+Perfect for **any platform**: ARM, RISC-V, Intel/AMD, PowerPC, and more.
 - **⚡ High Speed & Anti-Throttling**: Overcome ISP throttling.
 Watch videos and download files at full speed, even if your encrypted traffic is usually slowed down.
 - **⚡ Ultra Lightweight**: Based on **Alpine Linux**.
 The compressed image is **only ~10-15MB**!
 - **🔒 FakeTLS**: Disguises your traffic as standard HTTPS (default: `cdnjs.cloudflare.com`) to bypass Deep Packet Inspection (DPI) and firewalls in restrictive regions.